neurogears/ranson-rig/README.md

 Stimulus control includes messages used to setup various stimulus in the passive and go/nogo tasks.
 They can include both visual and non-visual stimulation, including sine gratings, videos, and later audio and other stimulation types.

+#### Replay

+This message triggers replay of the specified session and trial number.
+The dataset is searched for the correct trial, and all metadata used to construct the trial information is used to reconstruct trial conditions.
+All input data such as wheel movements or licks are replayed following their originally recorded timing.

+* **`/replay`**
+  * **ExpID** the string used to identify the session metadata, in the following format `yyyy-MM-dd_HH-mm-ss_ID`.
+  * **Trial** the trial number within the specified session which is to be replayed

 #### Gratings

 Defines a fully parameterized grating stimulus.